Frequently Asked Questions

 Do all of the speech classes transfer to the universities and other private colleges?

 This is an interesting question to ask in a higher education system that is not uniform.
-The best answer we can give is that if you get an Associate of Arts or an Associate of Science degree before you transfer to an Oregon University, you will have whatever speech course you have taken accepted as fulfilling the speech requirement of that college.
+The best answer we can give is that if you get an associates degree before you transfer to an Oregon university, you will have whatever speech course you have taken accepted as fulfilling the speech requirement of that college.

-If you transfer without the AA degree, it is up the college or university to evaluate the course.
+If you transfer without an associates degree, it is up the college or university you transfer to to evaluate the course.
 It is wise to check with the college you plan to attend as to what they will accept.

 Is attendance and participation really important for speech classes?